coralogix/terraform-provider-coralogix/docs/data-sources/hosted_dashboard.md

 ### Required

-- `uid` (String) The unique identifier of a dashboard with the dashboard-type prefix (e.g. - grafana:vgvvfknr)
+- `uid` (String) The unique identifier of a dashboard with the dashboard-type prefix (e.r. - grafana:vgvvfknr)

 ### Read-Only